VS ribozyme: Possible catalytic mechanism

-Another proposed catalytic strategy is the stabilization of a pentavalent phosphate of the reaction transition state.
+Another proposed catalytic strategy is the stabilisation of a pentavalent phosphate of the reaction transition state.
 This mechanism would probably involve the formation of hydrogen bonds as seen in the hairpin ribozyme Furthermore, the proximity of active site groups to each other and their orientation in space would contribute to the catalytic mechanism taking place.
 This might bring the transition state and the substrate closer for the legation reaction to occur.

 Catalysts

-Very high concentration of bivalent and monovalent cation increase the efficiency of the cleavage reaction.
+Very high concentrations of bivalent and monovalent cations increase the efficiency of the cleavage reaction.
 These cations facilitate the base pairing of the ribozyme with the substrate.
 VS cleavage rate can be accelerated by high cation concentration as well as by increasing RNA concentration.
 Therefore, a low concentration of any of these is rate-limiting.
-The cations' role is considered to be charge neutralizing in the folding of RNA rather than acting as a catalyst.
+The cations' role is considered to be the neutralisation of charge during RNA folding rather than catalysis.